10 Useful Tips for Your Overnight Bus Trip

 Enjoy the many night bus perks

-- No need to put a limit on the liquids and gels you’re bringing, you can even keep your toothbrush handy.
+- There is no need to limit the liquids and gels you bring.
+You can even keep your toothbrush handy.

 - No need to get there hours ahead of time.
-You can arrive at the bus station some 20 to 30 minutes before your departure.
+You can arrive at the bus station 20 to 30 minutes before departure.

 - No expensive gas bills, no bathroom stops and no need to look for parking at your final destination.